BwDaSani/User-Interface-Design/README.md

 User-Interface-Design
 =====================
-This project use flikr API to get some image from flikr, and showed it to the user
+This project use flikr API to get some image from flickr, and showed it to the user